-It uses Digital Signature protocols as a powerful business tool the ability to complete and sign documents online.
+It uses Digital Signature protocols as a powerful business tool, giving your board members the ability to complete and sign documents online.
 Contracts, non-disclosure agreements, and dozens of other business documents can be executed in a web browser or from your tablet app.
 This technology is secure, legally robust, and efficient, and saves all parties time, money, and hassle.

 Many people use the terms “e-signature” and “digital signature” interchangeably.
 However, an electronic signature and a digital signature are two different types of consent, from both a legal and a technological perspective.
 If a signature is digital, electronic, or written by hand on paper the old-fashioned way, the intent is the same.
 All three forms of signature indicate that the party signing a document agrees to the terms therein.

 An e-signature, or electronic signature, technically describes a variety of types of electronic approval allowed under e-signature law.
 In particular, the ESign Act, which is the federal law guiding esignatures in the U.S. defines an e-signature as follows: “An electronic sound, symbol, or process attached to or logically associated with a record and executed or adopted by a person with the intent to sign the record.”

 Let’s makes sense of this definition.
 Practically, an e-signature could be a graphical stamp, a process, or even an audio file… not what first comes to mind when you think of a “signature.”
 An e-signature could be something as simple as a button that says “place order” (as is common on e-commerce websites) or as complex as a biometric signature.

 A digital signature involves a two-way digital handshake, something like a key and a lock.
 You can think of a digital signature as a rubber stamp, with the addition of bits of unique data incorporated into the digital stamp for authentication and security.